BloodChainPakistan/bcp/README.md

   Supabase value that reaches the browser.
 - Donor health data is handled under explicit consent; contact details are shared only on a donor's per-request acceptance.

-## License

-© Blood Chain Pakistan.
-All rights reserved.
-Internal project — not for redistribution without permission.